mdm-test-anonymous/technical_test/README.md

 To carry out the technical test, we advise you to use this platform : / Pour réaliser le test technique, nous vous conseillons d'utiliser cette plateforme :

 https://mybinder.org/

+If you are already familiar with mybinder, you can click directly on the button below : / Si vous êtes déjà familiarisé avec mybinder, vous pouvez cliquer directement sur le bouton ci-dessous :

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NTAIRec/technical_test.git/master)

 How it works: / Comment ça marche :